Topological dyonic black holes of massive gravity with generalized quasitopological electromagnetism: Shadow cast of dyonic black holes of massive gravity sourced by quasitopological electromagnetic field

 The shadow radius of the black hole concerning a stationary observer at $r_{0}$ is given by:

 where for a static observer at far away distance reads as

 Since in limit \(r_{0} \rightarrow \infty\), then \(f\left(r_{0}\right) \rightarrow 1\).

 We have now reached a point where we can effectively elucidate the influence of the underlying parameter $\nu$ on the dimensions of the shadow radius within a framework of spherical symmetry.
 In Figure \ref{skr5a}, we depict the shadows produced by varying values of $\nu$.
-It becomes clear that the parameter $\nu$ plays a pivotal role in diminishing the size of the shadow until $\nu$ reaches a value of 3.
+The figure \ref{skr5a} shows the influence of the magnetic charge on the radius of the shadow.
+It becomes clear that the parameter $\nu$ plays a pivotal role in diminishing the size of the shadow until $\nu$ reaches a value of 1.8.
 Beyond this threshold, a remarkable and rapid expansion of the shadow becomes evident.
+It is clearly shown that the shadow radius decreases when $\nu$ is increased, up to a certain value, and then increases when $\nu$ is increased.
+Figure \ref{fig16} displays the variation of the shadow radius concerning the parameter $\nu$ in the black hole (solid curve) regimes.
+Additionally, the graph incorporates constraints derived from observational data, specifically the Event Horizon Telescope (EHT) image of Sgr A*.